-4-MEC and 3-MMC remain the key cathinones.
-After the shortage of 3-MMC in 2017, it can be seen that various cathinones continued to be used as substitutes.
-This is the case with ephylone, a molecule that is not specifically sought by users by name.
-This also applies to 4-CMC or 3-CMC, 3-MEC and 4Cl-alpha-PVP.
+3-MMC remains the leading cathinone, across all EWS sources.
+While substitute scams are sometimes spotted, it is the most visible product.
+The 4-MEC, which has always been mentioned, was almost non-existent in 2020.
 At the same time, 3-MMC has also been introduced in physical resale channels, which are most often aimed at chemsexers, particularly in the south of France.